JoHena/Pomo-Fruit/README.md

 - Stat tracking and visualization, create an account or login in via Google or Github.

 ## Roadmap
-:memo: Future plans for enhancements and development:
+Future plans for enhancements and development:
   - [X] Responsive Design - Clean UI.
   - [x] Draggable Task list for Adjusting Priority.
   - [X] User OAuth and credential Login, Registration.